Fast ForWord Program

 Each Fast ForWord program has 5-7 exercises – early programs build foundational skills, later programs focus on reading and reading comprehension.
 This Scope & Sequence PDF summarizes each program in the Fast ForWord series.

 For most students, Fast ForWord at home, takes 4-6 months, on a 30 minutes a day, using a 3-5 day a week routine.

 30+ Years of Research

 Fast ForWord neuroscientists were among the first to recognize that reading is primarily a language skill, not a vision skill.
 This cognitive research predicted the pathway to improving reading was to improve language, specifically language processing – using step by step adaptive exercises.

 After publishing their initial findings in Science, the scientists persuaded several world-renowned universities to contribute and review data in randomized controlled studies.
 These and other studies validate the premise that language processing skills are the key to better learning and reading efficiency.

 Fast ForWord Results

-- Our monitoring is intense, better student participation – more intensity, more gains and
+- Our monitoring is intense – more intensity, more gains and

 Find Out If We Can Help You or Your Child

 Gemm Learning is the largest private provider of Fast ForWord at home in North America.
 To find out if your child is a candidate for our program, call one of our specialists at 877-914-4366 for a free consult.

 Fast ForWord is a version of fast forward and so is generally said that way, fast forward.
 However, Marty Burns, arguably Scientific Learning’s most famous spokesperson, pronounces it Fast For Word.
 The idea behind the name is that by removing underlying impediments, Fast ForWord can quickly open the floodgates to higher achievement.
 The name evokes rapid acquisition of language skills.
 But it is an unusual name, often misspelled, such as fast forward software.
 Other names are fast for word program, fast for words, fastforward.com or fast forward.